frioux/blog/content/posts/dbix-class-parameterized-relationships.md

 for the faint of heart, so I finally have decided that I should write up a post detailing how to do it and nicely hide it from the user.

+For what it's worth there *are* plans to make a first class API for this, and the following code is a workaround.
+We just aren't there yet as of July 2014.

 ## Extended Relationship Refresher

 The first tool to use when defining